OpenEvalProject/evals/manuscripts/elife-101727/v1/manuscript.md

 For subgroup analyses (Research Question 2), we defined two subgroups based on the clinical diagnosis: people with Chronic Back Pain (CBP, N=80) and people with Chronic Widespread Pain (CWP, N=33).
 To perform these analyses, we randomly drew a subsample of healthy participants of equal size for each subgroup, matched in age, gender, and dataset to which they belonged following an iterative process.
 An initial random sample of healthy participants containing the same number of participants per initial study as the people with chronic pain subgroup was chosen.
 Then differences in age and gender between the samples were tested with Bayesian independent samples t-tests.
 If moderate evidence in favor of the null hypothesis was observed (BF <0.33) in both age and gender, the healthy sample was kept.
 If not, a different random sample of healthy participants was chosen, and the procedure was repeated.

-## Aperiodic component computation
+### Aperiodic component computation

 The aperiodic component is a recent measure of brain activity.
 Thus, how different analytical choices impact its calculation has not yet been characterized.
 For that reason, we performed the analyses using a two-step approach.
 First, we conducted the pre-registered analyses, for which we had pre-defined the steps and parameters to estimate the aperiodic activity.
 Second, we performed a multiverse analysis to investigate the robustness of the results across different methodological ways of computing the aperiodic activity.

 Specifically, we performed a specification curve analysis (Simonsohn et al., 2020) in which we first identified a set of specifications, i.e., equally valid analytical options to estimate aperiodic activity.
 We then estimated aperiodic activity, performed the pre-defined statistical test for each specification, and visualized the results in a specification curve.
 We conducted three inference tests on the specification curve to assess its statistical significance (see Statistical Analyses).
 In Table 1, we list all the analytical decisions and their parameters, and describe their potential influence on the estimation of the aperiodic activity.
 The combination of all these analytical options yielded 48 different specifications, including the approach of the pre-registered analysis.

-## Source localization
+#### Source localization

 To spatially localize brain activity, we performed a source reconstruction of the preprocessed, segmented, and band-passed filtered signals.
 We projected the data to source space using an array-gain Linear Constrained Minimum Variance (LCMV) beamformer.
 As a source model, we used the centroid regions of the 100-parcel version of the Schaefer atlas with 17 networks (Schaefer et al., 2018; Yeo et al., 2011).
 The lead field was built using a realistically shaped volume conduction model based on the Montreal Neurological Institute (MNI) template available in FieldTrip (standard_bem.mat) and the source model.
 Spatial filters were constructed with the covariance matrices of the band-pass filtered data and the described lead fields.
 A 5% regularization parameter was set to account for rank deficiencies in the covariance matrix.
 The dipole orientation was fixed to the direction of the maximum variance following the most recent recommendations (Westner et al., 2022).

 We defined our primary region of interest, the medial prefrontal cortex, as all the parcels from the above-mentioned version of the Schaefer atlas labeled medial prefrontal cortex (‘PFCm’), medial posterior prefrontal cortex (‘PFCmp’), and anterior cingulate cortex (‘Cinga’).
 Four parcels comprised the mPFC by this definition (Figure 1).

-## Power spectrum computation
+#### Power spectrum computation

 We reconstructed the virtual time series at each source location using the spatial filter and band-pass filtered sensor-level data.
 Power at each source location was then calculated between 1 and 100 Hz with a Fast Fourier Transform using the Fieldtrip function ft_freqanalysis and the ‘mtmfft’ method.
 We used Slepian multitapers with +/-1 Hz frequency smoothing for the pre-registered analyses.
 Average power spectra values are visualized in Supp.
 Fig. 3.
 For other specifications of the multiverse analysis, we used a single Hanning taper (Table 1).

 To investigate aperiodic activity in the mPFC, we constructed a representative power spectrum of this region by averaging the power spectra of the four source locations that defined the mPFC.
 This representative power spectrum of the mPFC was used later to model aperiodic activity.
 We investigated an alternative way to summarize mPFC activity in the multiverse analysis by estimating aperiodic activity for each source location and then averaging aperiodic parameters in the mPFC, i.e., the aperiodic exponent (Table 1).

-## Power spectrum parametrization
+#### Power spectrum parametrization

 Power spectra were parametrized into periodic and aperiodic components with a re-implementation in MATLAB of the ‘spectparam’ algorithm, formally known as FOOOF (Donoghue et al., 2020).
 The algorithm was reimplemented to integrate it with the multiverse analyses computation.
 The power spectrum was modeled in the log-log scale as a sum of an aperiodic component and N oscillatory peaks, each modeled individually by a Gaussian function.
-The aperiodic component, L, was modeled using a Lorentzian function.L(F)=b−log(k+Fχ)
+The aperiodic component, L, was modeled using a Lorentzian function.

+$$
+L(F)=b−log(k+F^{χ})
+$$

 Here, b denotes the aperiodic offset, k the ‘knee’ parameter, which controls for the kink in the aperiodic component, F frequency, and χ the aperiodic exponent.
 The power spectrum model with parameters b, k, and χ was fitted to the data in an iterative procedure as in Donoghue et al., 2020 using non-linear least squares solvers implemented with the Matlab ‘lsqcurvefit’ function.